Havanese Temperament: What's Good About 'Em, What's Bad About 'Em

 - Makes a good watchdog, but is not aggressive

-- Has a long coat that can be clipped short so he looks like a cute perpetual puppy
+- Has a long coat (which can be clipped short for easy maintenance)

 - Doesn't shed much (one of the best breeds for allergy sufferers)

 - Is good with other pets

 If you don't want to deal with...